twosigma/beakerx/README.md

     Connect to http://mbpjchendy.local:8801/beaker/

 Open that URL in any modern web browser (we primarily use Chrome, but also testing Firefox and Safari).
+You can also just use http://localhost:8801/beaker.

 ##Plugin Languages